-The College encourages the timely reporting of any incident(s) of discrimination or sexual harassment/sexual violence.
-The Title IX Coordinator, or her designee, will investigate all complaints that arise under Title IX, as set forth in the Complaint Procedure section below.
-All reports of harassment and/or discrimination that do not arise under Title IX will be addressed by the Dean of Students, Dean of the College or the Director of Human Resources, as set forth in the Complaint Procedure section below.
-The College hereby provides notice that it reserves the right to use third parties to investigate claims of harassment.
-Persons found to be in violation of this policy may be subject to disciplinary action up to and including dismissal from the College or its employment.
+The College encourages the timely reporting of any incident(s) of discrimination, or Sexual Harassment and other Sexual Misconduct, as defined below.
+The Title IX Coordinator, or his or her designee, will investigate all complaints that arise under Title IX, as set forth in Part Two below.
+All reports of harassment and/or discrimination that do not fall within the scope of Title IX will be addressed by the Dean of Students, Dean of the College or the Director of Human Resources, as set forth in Part One below.
+The College hereby provides notice that it reserves the right to use third parties to investigate claims of harassment, Sexual Harassment or Sexual Misconduct.
+Persons found to be in violation of the College's policies may be subject to disciplinary action up to and including dismissal from the College or its employment.

-Harassment is a violation of trust and a form of intimidation or exploitation which undermines the atmosphere of respect that is essential to a healthy work and academic environment.
+Harassment is a violation of trust and a form of intimidation or exploitation, which undermines the atmosphere of respect that is essential to a healthy work and academic environment.
 Therefore, harassment of or by students, staff or faculty violates the mission of the College and is prohibited.

-The College recognizes the need for freedom of inquiry and openness of discussion in its educational and research programs, and seeks to maintain an atmosphere of intellectual seriousness and mutual tolerance in which these essential features of academic life can thrive.
-This harassment policy is not meant to proscribe or inhibit discussions, in or out of the classroom, of complex, controversial or sensitive matters when, in the judgment of a reasonable person, they arise appropriately and with respect for the dignity of others.
+The College recognizes the need for freedom of inquiry and openness of discussion in its education and research programs, and seeks to maintain an atmosphere of intellectual seriousness and mutual tolerance in which these essential features of academic life can thrive.
+This harassment policy is not meant to proscribe or inhibit discussions, in or out of the classroom, of complex, controversial or sensitive matters when, in the judgment of a reasonable person, they arise appropriately and with respect for the dignity of others and they must never interfere with equal access to the College's education programs or activities.

-Retaliation against a person who reports harassment, assists someone with a report of harassment, or participates in any manner in an investigation or resolution of a harassment report is prohibited.
-Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to education or employment.
+Retaliation against a person who reports discrimination or harassment, assists someone with a report of discrimination or harassment, or participates in any manner in an investigation or resolution of a discrimination or harassment report is prohibited.
+Retaliation includes but is not limited to threats, intimidation, reprisals, and/or adverse actions related to education or employment.

-Individuals who make reports of harassment that are later found out to have been intentionally false or made maliciously without regard for truth may be subject to disciplinary action in accordance with the applicable disciplinary procedure.
+Individuals who make reports of discrimination or harassment that are later found out to have been intentionally false or made maliciously without regard for truth will be subject to disciplinary action in accordance with the applicable disciplinary procedure.
 Reports are expected to be made in good faith, even if the facts alleged in the report cannot be substantiated by an investigation.

-The College will determine the scope, nature, extent, and timing of an investigation, and reserves the right to terminate an investigation, or to undertake a further proceeding, when in its judgment it is necessary or appropriate to do so.
+Subject to applicable law, the College will determine the scope, nature, extent, and timing of an investigation, and reserves the right to terminate an investigation, or to undertake a further proceeding, when in its judgment it is necessary or appropriate to do so.

-PART ONE: HARASSMENT POLICY (Other Than Sexual Harassment)
+PART ONE: HARASSMENT POLICY

-Definitions: Harassment is unwelcome conduct or behavior, connected to an individual's characteristics or status that denies or limits a student's ability to participate in or benefit from educational opportunities at the College.
-If harassment is unwelcome and is severe or pervasive, it may be unlawful and may subject the College and the individuals who engage in the harassment to significant liability.
-This policy specifically prohibits harassment on any of the following bases: (1) age, (2) race, (3) color, (4) national origin, (5) religion, (6) sex, (7) sexual orientation, (8) marital status, (9) pregnancy, (10) physical or mental disability, (11) gender identity, and (12) veteran status.
+Definitions: Harassment is unwelcome conduct or behavior, based on or connected to an individual's characteristics or status that denies or limits a student's ability to participate in or benefit from educational opportunities at the College or unreasonably interferes with an employee's employment.
+If harassment is unwelcome and is severe and/or pervasive, it may be unlawful and may subject the College and the individuals who engage in the harassment to significant liability.
+Thus, the College specifically prohibits harassment on any of the following bases: (1) age, (2) race, (3) color, (4) national origin, (5) religion, (6) sex, (7) sexual orientation, (8) marital status, (9) pregnancy, (10) physical or mental disability, (11) gender identity, and (12) military or veteran status.